5 things I learnt from yoga last year

 Notice all that is awesome about each person you interact with.

-We are all in this together and isn’t that great.
-It may appear to you that you have
+are all in this together and isn’t that great.
+It may appear to you that you

 nothing in common with the person on the mat next to you but we all share a common